![]() |

 Formulating

 For any additional or updated information concerning the EDU 8673 portfolio, go to the course webpage: (http://www.homepage.villanova.edu/richard.jacobs).
-Click on the “EDU 8673” button and navigate your way to the portfolio.
+Click on the “EDU 8673” button and navigate your way to the project.
 If you have any questions, please email them to: richard.jacobs@villanova.edu.

-The second, third, and fourth written exercises require students to think about and to describe the purpose of education, the content and nature of the curriculum, the function of the teacher, as well as the role of the student, as philosophers in the classical, modern, and contemporary eras have considered these issues.
-The intention is that the each student state each author’s theoretical ideas clearly and concisely, as if the philosopher was responding to the question posed.
-The challenge in Exercises #2-#4, then, is to state these matters using appropriate scholarly conventions (i.e., APA).
+challenges of philosophy of education in light of the The second, third, and fourth exercises require students to think about and to describe the purpose of education, how human beings learn, the content and nature of the curriculum, the function of the teacher, as well as the role of the student, as philosophers in the classical, modern, and contemporary eras have considered these challenges.
+In Exercise #2-4, however, students will need to consider how they will respond to the five questions in light of the conflicting and contradictory principles argued by the authors of the two texts read for each era.
+The intention is that the each student state each author’s theoretical ideas clearly and concisely, as if the philosophers were responding to the question posed.
+The challenge in Exercises #2-#4, then, is to compare and contrast these matters using appropriate scholarly conventions (i.e., APA).
 Having read texts of philosophers from the classical, modern, and contemporary eras, respond to the following question: 1.
 For what purpose does society educate its youth?
 (Section Focus: Purpose of Education) Then, in light of the response: 2.
 Detail how human beings learn.
 (Section Focus: Learning) 3.
 Specify the content and the nature of the curriculum.
 (Section Focus: The Curriculum) 4.
 Define the function of the teacher.
 (Section Focus: The Teacher) 5.
 Identify the role of the student.
 (Section Focus: The Student) Each response should consist of no longer than two pages (standard 8½” x 11” paper) and comply with the Publication Manual of the American Psychological Association (6th ed.)
 (2009).
-Place these responses in the binder’s second division.
-In addition, students should update their Reference section to reflect the authors and texts cited in Exercise #2.
+Place these responses in the binder’s second, third, and fourth divisions.
+In addition, students should update their References section to reflect the authors and texts cited in Exercise #2.
 Place the revised references on top of the previous list of references.
-Exercises #2 and #3 count 15% each (or for 30% of the project’s final grade) and Exercise #4 counts for 40% of the project’s final grade.
+Exercises #2 and #3 count 15% each (or for 30% of the course portfolio’s final grade) and Exercise #4 counts for 20% of the course portfolio’s final grade.
 Each exercise will be evaluated according to the following criteria:

-Students will note that many of the ideas they have stated in Exercise #1 have already been contemplated, discussed, and anticipated by the classical philosophers.
-When Exercise #2 is returned, it would be wise for the students to begin the process of incorporating and revising Exercise #1 in light of what they have learned about the classical philosophers.
+Students will note that many of the ideas they have stated in Exercise #1 have already been contemplated, discussed, and anticipated by the philosophers that students are reading for this class.
+When Exercises #2-4 are returned, it would be wise for the students to begin the process of revising Exercises #1-4 as well as to begin integrating the authors' ideas in preparation for Exercise #5.

 |